big guitar grids button

 Guitar Lesson 3

-how to teach guitar lessons to beginners
+how to teach guitar lessons to beginner and intermediate level players

 This lesson introduces a new chord (A) whilst reinforcing the students ability to work with one of the chords learned in a previous session.
 The backing track for this one is more of a heavy rock thing and will work particularly well for students who aspire to be rock players.